iterative/ldb-resources/documentation/Command-summary.md

 #### Plugin script examples

-For examples, see [plugins](../plugins).
+For `--pipe` plugin examples, see [pipe-plugins](../pipe-plugins).
 Copy the files in here to the ldb instance's plugin directory to make `reverse` available on Unix-like or Windows environments.

+For `--apply` plugin examples, see [apply-plugins](../apply-plugins).

 ## LDB Query Language